1935 AAA Championship Car season

 The 1935 AAA Championship Car season consisted of six races, beginning in Speedway, Indiana on May 30 and concluding in Langhorne, Pennsylvania on October 13.
-There was also one non-championship event.
+There was one non-championship event.
 The AAA National Champion and Indianapolis 500 winner was Kelly Petillo.

+During the Indianapolis 500, Johnny Hannon died in practice, Stubby Stubblefield died while qualifying, and Clay Weatherly died during the race.

 Schedule and results

 All races running on Dirt/Brick Oval.